bakame-php/http-structured-fields/README.md

 ### Items

-Items are the minimal building block for structured fields the following explains how to build and interact with them.
+Items are the minimal building block for structured fields.
+The following section explains how to build and interact with them.

 #### Bare Items